BibianaLee/Medsci-736/README.md

    ```
    Your graph has been plotted and saved.

-   You may choose another option now
+   You may choose another option now.
    ```
 4. Once this is complete you will be greeted by the secondary menu again